 8.10 As a consumer, you will always have legal rights in relation to Products that are faulty or not as described.
 These legal rights are not affected by the returns policy in this clause 8 or these Terms.
 Advice about your legal rights is available from your local Citizens' Advice Bureau or Trading Standards office.

-9 Delivery9.1 Your order will be fulfilled within seven working days, unless there is an Event Outside Our Control, as defined in clause 14.2.
+9 Delivery9.1 Your order will be fulfilled within 3-5 days, unless there is an Event Outside Our Control, as defined in clause 14.2.
 If we are unable to meet the above timescale because of an Event Outside Our Control, we will contact you.

 9.2 Delivery will be completed when we deliver the Products to the address you gave us.